slipmatio/logger/README.md

 const logger = new Logger()
 ```

 If you export this `logger` from your main file, you can then import it manually wherever you want to use it.
-This requires the one extra import for each file but is more explicit and doesn't rely on `window`.
+This requires the one extra import for each file but is more explicit and doesn't rely on `window` and doesn't need any special configuration for linters.

 ### Setting log level